Expert photography instruction with easy to follow weekly lessons.

 What you'll learn

 Photography is part technical, part creative.
 Using simple language and plenty of illustrative examples, we cover a wonderful variety of topics which will help you get better pictures of your family.
 Camera settings and "how-to" guides are included for the different scenarios you will practice.
-The year long course covers:

 Discover how to use your camera to take your photos from boring to beautiful.
 These pictures were taken just seconds apart with the same camera and same lens.
 Practice techniques that will dramatically improve your photography using the camera you already have.

-Amy Tripple and Heidi Peters are award-wining photographers.
+Amy Tripple and Heidi Peters are award-winning photographers.
 Their work has appeared in Parents Magazine, US Weekly, People, The Chicago Tribune and Professional Photographer Magazine.
 They created Shoot Along to give themselves structure and accountability to capture their own families and decided it would be a great concept to share with other parents.

 What began as a personal project has grown into a friendly and rewarding passion, offering support and instruction to parents on six continents.
 The goal of Shoot Along is to give parents the tools they need to document their families through photography.